Rí: Rí benn

-A rí benn (king of peaks), or rí túaithe (king of a single tribe), was most commonly a local petty king of a single túath, although one túath might be many times the size of another.
+A rí benn ('king of peaks'), or rí túaithe ('king of a single people'), was most commonly a local petty king of a single túath, although one túath might be many times the size of another.
 There are generally estimated to have been between 100 and 150 in Ireland, depending on who really qualified.

 Importantly, in theory every king of a superior grade was also a rí benn himself, and exercised no direct compulsory legal authority outside his own ancestral túath.
 Kings were bound to others by military allegiance and the payment of tribute.